-Rashi: Just as the creation of the animals preceded that of man, so too does the Torah give precedence to the Dinim of the animals.
+Rashi: Just as the creation of the animals preceded that of man, so too does the Torah give precedence to the laws of the animals.

 Why does the Torah insert the words "Ishah Ki Sazri'a"?

-Rashi and Ramban #1: To teach us that, even if the baby is born squashed 1 - and resembles a batch of Zera, the woman is nevertheless Tamei Leidah.
+Rashi: To teach us that, even if the baby is born squashed 1 - and resembles Zera (semen), she is nevertheless Tamei Leidah.

 Seeing as the Torah specifies that a Yoledes is Tamei for seven days, why does it see fit to add "ki'Yemei Nidas D'vosah Titma"?